January 17, 1781

 The British infantry continued the advance and were met with a volley at under 100 yards.
 Despite their high losses, the British kept coming, and the militiamen fell back in confusion behind the Continentals.
 The Virginia militia units flanking the Continentals had temporarily withdrawn en echelon to allow the passage of the first line militiamen.

 View from Continental Line of John Eager Howard

 Morgan moved to rally Pickens' men.
 Skirmishers from the front line had withdrawn to Howard's left flank.
 These men did not have bayonets, and as the British continued to advance, their cavalry rode over the skirmishers and into Pickens' militia.
 They came under fire from the Continental line.
 William Washington's cavalry had been stationed in a low area, probably in the area west of the trail from the visitors center.
 Their position had been concealed from the British, but cannonballs rolled into their position.
-Washington came out from hiding with his cavalry, smashed into Ogilvie's British cavalrymen, and forced them from the field.
+Washington came out from hiding with half of his cavalry, smashed into Ogilvie's British cavalrymen, and forced them from the field.

 Despite having his flanking cavalry routed, Tarleton continued the advance on the Continental line, possibly not seeing most or all the line and simply pursuing the militiamen.
 The British advanced and exchanged several volleys with the Continentals.
 On the British left, the 71st Regiment was brought up to flank the American right.